tact-lang/pitaya/docs/SPECIFICATION.md

 - `--branch <base-branch> --single-branch` ensures the clone contains ONLY the target branch.
 No other refs exist in `.git/refs/heads/`.
 The agent literally cannot see any other branches because they don't exist in its universe
 - `--no-hardlinks` forces Git to physically copy all object files instead of using filesystem hardlinks.
 This prevents any inode-level crosstalk between repositories - critical for true isolation
 - `git remote remove origin` completes the isolation.
 With no remote configured, the agent cannot push anywhere even if it tried
-- Storing the base branch reference ensures we maintain traceability of where changes originated
+- Store the base branch reference to preserve traceability of change origin

-**Isolation Modes**:
+**Isolation Mode (V1)**:

-- `full_copy` (default): `--no-hardlinks --single-branch`, no remotes; maximizes isolation.
-- `shared_objects`: partial clone/alternates for speed; reduces isolation and should be used only when disk IO is a bottleneck. **Warning**: Reduced isolation using Git alternates/partial clone.
-Requires explicit flag or env to enable.
+- `full_copy` only: The runner MUST clone with `--no-hardlinks --single-branch` and MUST remove any remotes.
+The runner MUST NOT configure alternates, partial clone, or shared objects in V1.
+Monorepo performance improvements (e.g., sparse checkout) may be introduced post‑V1.

 **Agent Commits**: The AI agent works directly on the base branch in its isolated clone.
 It doesn't create new branches - it simply commits its changes to the only branch it can see.
 This simplifies the agent's task and ensures predictable behavior.